lucee/lucee-docs/docs/04.guides/08.lucee-5/01.extensions/page.md

 *Please note:* It is not actually necessary to bundle the OSGi bundle with the extension, if Lucee cannot find the OSGi bundle locally, Lucee will attempt to download it from the update provider.

-##“Classic” JAR##
+#### “Classic” JAR

-AS “Classic” JAR we name all JARs that are not OSGi bundle, we highly suggest not to use them, but of course it is possible with all downsides they have.
+As “Classic” JAR we name all JARs that are not OSGi bundle, we highly suggest not to use them, but of course it is possible with all downsides they have.

 For example under MS Windows it is not possible to update an already loaded JAR, because Windows has a lock on that JAR.
 Every update also need a retart of the complete Lucee server.